 Please be aware that sample syllabi do not reflect current coursework.
 For more information classes, please contact the instructors who teach them.
-For additional information about our BA and MA degree programs, please follow these links to see a list of all approved Communication and Digital Journalism BA electives (Comm MA here) and a full, detailed of requirements.
+For additional information about our BA and MA degree programs, please follow these links to see a list of all approved Communication BA electives and Communication MA electives, and a full, detailed listing of requirements.
 Please visit the UA Class Schedule Search for a list of current and following semester course listings.

 Policy: COMM 131x and 141x are not available for credit by examination; furthermore, no student who has taken COMM 342, Advanced Public Speaking; or COMM 331, Advanced Group Communication, will be allowed to receive credit by examination for either of these lower level courses.